-Simple, because the client dependency on Accounting professionals has increased.
-But work pressure isn’t the only challenge that is affecting the Accounting industry.
+Simple, because client dependency on accounting professionals has increased.
+But work pressure isn’t the only challenge that is affecting the accounting industry.
 The increased work pressure has triggered a conditional loop wherein accountants are caught in the mid of a low client retention rate.
-On top of all this, streamlining Accounting work while working from home is an added burden that accounting professionals have to manage.
+On top of all this, streamlining accounting work while working from home is an added burden that accounting professionals have to manage.

 Let’s go back to the good old days when Accounting professionals were living a simple life.
 Clients were paying on time, collaboration wasn’t limited to Zoom calls, furlough wasn’t even a thing and the accounts seemed to be pretty much straightforward.
 But things have changed drastically, following the arrival of the COVID-19.
 As businesses continue to suffer, the client retention rate for accountants and accounting firms is becoming a challenging factor.

 But losing existing clients is never an easy pill to swallow, especially during these times when landing new clients is an even tougher task.
 Apart from paying clients, existing clients also act as no-cost “word-of-mouth” marketers for a business.
 Undoubtedly, client retention is the key to growth for accountants.
 So, how exactly can you lock in your clients for the lifetime of their business and beyond?
 Let’s explore.

 Don’t be just a means to an end for your clients: